dotnet/dotnet-docker-samples/dotnetapp-selfcontained/README.md

 * Build app on X64 and copy via scp (or pscp) to ARM32 device and then build and run a Docker runtime image on the ARM32 device, or
 * Build final ARM32 image on Windows, push image to a Docker registry and then pull and run from the ARM32 device.

-The second option is only supported on Windows.
-Linux and macOS user must use the first option.
-For simplicity, the Windows option is provided below.
+The second option is only supported on Windows and macOS.
+Linux users must use the first option.
+For simplicity, the first option is provided below.

 The instructions assume that you are in the root of the repository.